Leatherhead War Memorials: Arthur 'Art' Davies

 The Havoc I Turbinlite was a night fighter version of this twin engined aircraft which was modified to carry a 2.7 million candlepower Helmore/G.E.C. searchlight in the nose in addition to the Airborne Interception (AI) radar.
 The system was devised by Wing Commander W. Helmore, and was built by the General Electric Company.
 It was intended that this searchlight would operate in conjunction with the AI radar.
 The radar would be used to locate enemy night intruders, and the aircraft's radar controller would direct the pilot to close to within 3000 feet of the target.
 The spotlight would then illuminate the target so that accompanying [Hurricane] fighters could attack it.
 Thirty-one such Turbinlite conversions were made.

 Art Davies' connection with Leatherhead is apparently that he was billeted, together with other Canadians, at Headley Court, not far from Leatherhead.
-He met and married Brenda Evelyn 'Lindy' Bullen, a GPO telephonist at the Leatherhead exchange, whose parents lived in Bridge Street.
-It is believed he was killed when his aircraft collided with another. (note 4)
+He met and married Brenda Evelyn 'Lindy' Bullen, a GPO telephonist at the Leatherhead Telephone Exchange.
+Her parents lived in Bridge Street, Leatherhead.

 Rank: Sergeant (Pilot)